coecms/nccompress/README.rst

 There are other methods for finding files, namely the unix utility find utility.
-For example, to find all files in the directory “directoryname” which end in “.nc”:
+For example, to find all files in the directory "directoryname" which end in ".nc":

 ::

     find directoryname -iname "*.nc"

-However, if your netCDF files do not use the convention of ending in “.nc” or cannot be systematically found based on filename, you can use the ncfind to recursively descend into a directory structure looking for netCDF files:
+However, if your netCDF files do not use the convention of ending in ".nc" or cannot be systematically found based on filename, you can use the ncfind to recursively descend into a directory structure looking for netCDF files: